stijnstijn/graphixjjf/README.md

 in a level, finding the most-used music file for all levels in a folder, et cetera).

+*Note that to render most J2L files* you will need to put the required `.j2a` files in the `resources` folder.
+Usually you can simply copy all j2a files in your game folder, dump them there, and it should work.
+GRAPHIXJJF assumes that the Anims.j2a file it reads from is the The Secret Files version.

 ## API
 A command-line script `render-file.php` is provided to generate PNG previews of a given file with.
 However, the focus of this library is on the classes